szego/SE-CommentPreview/README.md

-# SE Comment Preview
+# SE Comment Preview - Marked! ver.
+M0.3
-An attempt to add real-time previewing when composing comments on Stack Exchange sites.
+An attempt to add real-time previewing when composing comments on Stack Exchange sites using the [Marked](../../../../chijj/marked) Markdown renderer.

-Markdown is processed using [my fork](../../../../szego/marked/tree/disable-elements) of [Marked](../../../../chijj/marked).
+All versions of the script in this branch start with the letter **M**, for **M**arked.

 #### Screenshot: